2.50 CONTRACTOR PAYMENTS AND PRICE ADJUSTMENTS

 NOTE: A price adjustment is no substitute for specification compliance and "unacceptable work" shall always be removed and replaced with acceptable work.
 Further, contractors need to be given an option of removing deficient work and replacing with acceptable work in lieu of a price adjustment.

-Price adjustments of $100 or less need not be formalized in a change order.
+Price adjustments of $100 or less need not be formalized in a contract modification.

 Guide Schedules for Price Adjustments